soedinglab/MMseqs2-App/headless/mcp-server/README.md

 - `get_taxonomy` — the taxa in one database's hits, with clade read counts
 - `get_queries` — the queries inside a ticket and the entry index each is reached by
 - `get_foldmason_result` — `include: ['statistics','entries','fasta','coordinates','tree']`
-- `get_foldmason_column_summary` — where to look in an alignment: metric spreads, notable columns as ranges, and the best-scoring regions
 - `get_foldmason_columns` — per-column LDDT, quality, conservation, consensus, occupancy, entropy
 - `list_cached_tickets` — what this agent has seen before, from the local cache;
   `derivedFromTicket` filters to the jobs one ticket produced